moj-analytical-services/splink/docs/dev_guides/new_library_comparisons_and_levels.md

         return "array_length"
 ```

-and any dialects that use a different value can override this:
+Then any dialects that use a different value can override this (e.g in [`splink.spark.spark_base.py`](https://github.com/moj-analytical-services/splink/blob/master/splink/spark/spark_base.py)):

 ```python
 class SparkBase(DialectBase):